platformsh/platformsh-docs/docs/src/administration/web/delete.md

 * Hover the gear icon on the project and select "Delete".
 * Confirm your intent to delete the project.

+Please note that currently only the owner of a project can delete it.

 You will only be billed for the portion of a month during which the project was active.
 If you delete a project part way through the month the cost of the project will be prorated accordingly.

 A user account with no projects associated with it will have no charges.